AmirShkolnik/TheChickenBar/README.md

 - CSS

 ### Frameworks - Libraries - Programs Used

+- [Affinity Photo] - Photo Editing Program.
 - [Am I Responsive](http://ami.responsivedesign.is/) - Used to verify responsiveness of website on different devices.
 - [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
-- [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
 - [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
 - [GitHub](https://github.com/) - Used for version control and hosting.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
-- [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
+- [Convertio](https://convertio.co/) - Used to convert and compress images to reduce file size without a reduction in quality.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.